Category: Prejudged Project & Presentation

-Submission: Video must be submitted online as a URL.
+Submission: Project must be submitted online as a video.
 See Competitive Events Overview for submission forms.

 Submission Deadline: February 28 by 11:59 PST.
 Conference registration is required for work to be judged.
 Missing the deadline will forfeit competitor participation.
 Hint: Allow for plenty of time to upload your work.

-FINALISTS: The top five (5) individuals or teams with the highest prejudged score will participate in the presentation portion of this event.
+FINALISTS: The top eight (8) individuals or teams with the highest prejudged score will participate in the presentation portion of this event.
 Competitors are responsible for showing the website to the judges.